Union High School (Big Stone Gap, Virginia)

 Union High School, located in Big Stone Gap, Virginia, is part of Wise County Public Schools.
 Union High School is a consolidated school, serving students from Appalachia and Big Stone Gap.
+The school enrollment is about 600.

 History

 Union High School originally opened in mid-August 2011.
-The school was formed with the consolidation of Appalachia High School and Powell Valley High School during late 2010-2011 under the direction of Wise County Public Schools in a plan that brought the number of high schools in the county from six to three.
+The school was formed with the consolidation of Appalachia High School and Powell Valley High School during late 2010–2011 under the direction of Wise County Public Schools in a plan that brought the number of high schools in the county from six to three.

 The name Union represents the unity between the two former rivals and serves as the goal of the student body to come together as a single group.
 The mascot and colors are a combination of the rival school's colors into a unity (Baby Blue and Royal Blue into Navy Blue; Red and Gold into Orange), and the bear is a good choice due to the location of the school in the Appalachian Mountains.

 For the 2011 school year, studies and sporting events (with the exception of football) were held in the existing building formerly known as Powell Valley High School.
 The building was fixed to act as a neutral zone, being repainted in the new school's colors, given new exterior signs to represent the change and a complete renovation to the gym including new court markings and pads with the school's colors and name on them.
 A new facility was constructed behind the current site at Powell Valley, and the new school opened in August 2014.